rhinofi/client-js/examples/README.md

 ```

 This will:
 1. generate a new Ethereum wallet on
-2. pre-load it with Eth (at least 1 Eth)
-3. save both the wallets private key and passed in `RPC_URL` into
+2. save both the wallets private key and passed in `RPC_URL` into
    `./config.json` file in this directory.

 NOTE: